 The university is made up of nine schools and colleges and undergraduates are able to select from more than 80 different majors.
 In order to graduate from the university all students need to declare a major, maintain minimum GPA of 2.0, complete at least 120 credits, and satisfy the university's General Education requirements.
 Students select courses for the fall semester starting in April and courses for the spring starting in November.
 Instructors, Departmental/Faculty Advisors, Advising Deans, Academic Deans, the Registrar's Office, and the Learning Resource Center are among just some of the resources for students to call on with their academic questions.
-As parents we know you have many academic concerns as well.
-Below are some of the most frequently asked academic questions from UMass parents:
+As parents or family members, we know you have many academic concerns as well.
+Below are some of the most frequently asked academic questions from UMass parents and families:

-Learning Resource Center (LRC) on the 10th floor of the W.E.B.
+The Learning Resource Center (LRC) on the 10th floor of the W.E.B.
 DuBois Library offers free tutoring to all university students in a wide variety of subjects.
 Visit the LRC website to check the tutoring schedule and learn more about their other resources.

 Will I receive grades or progress reports for my student?

 Due to the Family Educational Rights & Privacy Act (FERPA), grades are released only to the student.
 The university does not issue progress reports prior to the release of semester grades.
 It is each student's responsibility to keep track of their own progress by following the grading criteria set forth in each course's syllabus, which is issued during the first class meeting.
-Parents are encouraged to talk with their students about how they will share their grade information prior to the start of each semester.
+Families are encouraged to talk with their students about how they will share their grade information prior to the start of each semester.

 How can I receive proof of my student's full-time status?